Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Correlation and post-correlation processing

 \subsection{Correlation using DiFX}

 The OTT systems are equipped with DBBC3 \citep{Tuccari_DBBC3_2018} backends which, in the current firmware used for VGOS observations (v123 or 124), only allows a channel width of 32~MHz.
-This meant a bandwidth mismatch between ON (16~MHz) and OTT (32~MHz) in initial experiments (of which K19114 and K19120 are included in this work).
+This meant a bandwidth mismatch between ON (16~MHz) and OTT (32~MHz) in initial experiments (of which ON9114 and ON9120 are included in this work).
 To overcome this, we used the \emph{zoomband} capability of the DiFX software correlator \citep{Deller2007, Deller2011} to correlate matching 16~MHz channels on all baselines.
 In theory, we could correlate 32~MHz channels on the OE-OW baseline and 16~MHz on the ON-OE/OW baselines.
 While this could improve the signal-to-noise on the OE-OW baseline, we opted for 16~MHz everywhere in the early experiments for simplicity.

-Starting with experiment K19135, all telescope recorded 32~MHz channels and therefore we correlated these with 32~MHz channel width on all baselines.
+Starting with experiment ON9135, all telescope recorded 32~MHz channels and therefore we correlated these with 32~MHz channel width on all baselines.
 Surprisingly, we found it necessary to use \emph{zoomband} option in DiFX also for the 32~MHz channels (although all channels matched perfectly).
 If not, no correlation products were obtained for the OE-OW baseline.
-We suspect this is related to the current mixed-mode software limitations, possibly in relation to ON sampling USB and OE/OW sampling LSB, but found the \emph{zoomband} workaround acceptable.
+After discussions with DiFX developers, we believe this happened because ON record USB and OE/OW record LSB.
+This causes DiFX to generate two frequency tables, but only one table is correctly interpreted by difx2mark4, hence losing the LSB-LSB baseline (OE-OW).
+We will investigate this further together with DiFX developers, but as we did not find any negative effects using zoomband we do not see this limiting the analysis presented in this paper.

-The data were correlated on one of the Onsala flexbuff computers using the latest available stable DiFX release version 2.6.1.
+The data were correlated on one of the Onsala flexbuff computers using DiFX release version 2.6.1.
 For data-logistic reasons different machines were used to correlate different experiments, but all running identical software.
 On a typical machine (12 CPUs á 4.6~GHz, 128~GB RAM, 36x12~TB storage) the correlation wall-time was about 1:1 compared to the observing time (when excluding the vmux-step necessary for early multi-thread experiments).
 The spectral resolution used for correlation was 0.25~MHz (corresponding to 128 lags per 32~MHz channel bandwidth).